Quickstart: Use Search explorer to run queries in the portal

 You can use Ctrl-F to search within results for specific terms of interest.

-Add $count to get the number of matches found in an index.
+Add $count=true to get the number of matches found in an index.
 On an empty search, count is the total number of documents in the index.
 On a qualified search, it's the number of documents matching the query input.
+Recall that the service returns the top 50 matches by default, so you might have more matches in the index than what's included in the results.

 Add $select to limit results to the explicitly named fields for more readable output in Search explorer.
 To keep the search string and $count=true, prefix arguments with &.